23-2-DSDN242/time-based-media-toomuchsawce/README.md

 Update this file as you go along to record your progress.

 29/02/24:
-Updated sketch.jpg with initial iea
+Updated sketch.jpg with initial idea

+5/03/24
+Began coding final clock project
+Started with setting background colour and doing the "tubes" Began maeda clock

+6/03/24
+Finished maeda clock to a minimal accepted standard, will slightly improve slowly until final submission